Curling: South Korean 'Garlic Girls' savor overnight fame

 Several factors worked in their favor.

-For starters, all the five curlers -- Kim Eun-jung, Kim Yeong-mi, Kim Kyeong-ae, Kim Seon-yeong and Kim Cho-hi, have the same last name.
+For starters, all five curlers - Kim Eun-jung, Kim Yeong-mi, Kim Kyeong-ae, Kim Seon-yeong and Kim Cho-hi - have the same last name.

-No wonder fans also call them “Team Kim.”
+No wonder fans also call them “Team Kim”.

 While Kim Yeong-mi and Kim Kyeong-ae are siblings, all five hail from the same hometown of Uiseong, a county famous for garlic.
 Understandably, they are called the “Garlic Girls.”